ausevo/ausevo.github.io/programme.md

 **Dr. Emma Sherratt, University of Adelaide**

 *"I am an expert in morphometrics - the statistical analysis of organismal form (shape and size), which I apply to the study of morphological evolution at macroevolutionary scales.
-I also use these method to answer questions pertaining to systematics and phylogenetics, biogeography, environmental adaptation, developmental biology and palaeontology."* ... read more at https://researchers.adelaide.edu.au/profile/emma.sherratt
+I also use these method to answer questions pertaining to systematics and phylogenetics, biogeography, environmental adaptation, developmental biology and palaeontology."* ... read more about [Emma](https://researchers.adelaide.edu.au/profile/emma.sherratt)

 ****